Q & A

 What is being done to minimise the impact on locals?

-The alliance is working closely with Auckland Council, AT staff, Elected Representatives, Howick Local Board, mana whenua, ministerial departments, diverse cultural and interest groups, business and residents' associations, places of worship, schools and media to ensure the work is carried out with the least possible disruption.
+The alliance is working closely with Auckland Council, Auckland Transport staff, Elected Representatives, Howick Local Board, mana whenua, ministerial departments, diverse cultural and interest groups, business and residents' associations, places of worship, schools and media to ensure the work is carried out with the least possible disruption.

 You say that you’re helping to project and restore Auckland.
 How is sustainability being included in the project?